InformaticsMatters/fragnet/fragnet-search/README.md

 This has the following top level properties describing the query:

-1. query - the Neo4j Cypher query that was executed.
+1. **query** - the Neo4j Cypher query that was executed.
-1. parameters = the parameters for the query.
+1. **parameters** - the parameters for the query.
-1. resultAvailableAfter - the time in ms for the Cypher query to return results.
+1. **resultAvailableAfter** - the time in ms for the Cypher query to return results.
-1. processingTime - the time in ms taken for processing the Cypher query results and generating these Fragment Graph results.
+1. **processingTime** - the time in ms taken for processing the Cypher query results and generating these Fragment Graph results.
-1. calculationTime - the time in ms for any calculations that were specified.
+1. **calculationTime** - the time in ms for any calculations that were specified.

 The Nodes and Edges are present as top level properties.

-Nodes are present as the `nodes` property which is an array of JSON serialised [org.squonk.fragnet.search.model.MoleculeNode](src/main/java/org/squonk/fragnet/search/model/MoleculeNode.java) instances which provide the following properties:
+Nodes are present as the **nodes** property which is an array of JSON serialised [org.squonk.fragnet.search.model.MoleculeNode](src/main/java/org/squonk/fragnet/search/model/MoleculeNode.java) instances which provide the following properties:

-* id - a unique ID for the node.
+* **id** - a unique ID for the node.
 Only to be used internally.
 The ID for a particular molecule will change between different databases.
-* smiles - the canonical standardised SMILES for the molecule in the fragment network.
+* **smiles** - the canonical standardised SMILES for the molecule in the fragment network.
-* molType - the type of molecule: `NET_MOL` for a real molecule that is part of the non-isomeric fragment network, `NET_FRAG` for a fragment that is part of the non-isomeric fragment network and `ISO_MOL` for an isomeric molecule that is not a direct part of the fragment network but links into it through its `NET_MOL` non-isomeric counterpart.
+* **molType** - the type of molecule: **NET_MOL** for a real molecule that is part of the non-isomeric fragment network, **NET_FRAG** for a fragment that is part of the non-isomeric fragment network and **ISO_MOL** for an isomeric molecule that is not a direct part of the fragment network but links into it through its **NET_MOL** non-isomeric counterpart.
-* labels - labels that are present in the Neo4j node.
+* **labels** - labels that are present in the Neo4j node.
 Probably not to be used.
-* props - a map of properties such as `hac` and any calculations that were requested.
+* **props** - a map of properties such as `hac` and any calculations that were requested.

 Edges are present as the `edges` property which is an array of JSON serialised [org.squonk.fragnet.search.model.MoleculeEdge](src/main/java/org/squonk/fragnet/search/model/MoleculeEdge.java) instances which provide the following properties:

-* id - a unique ID for the edge.
+* **id** - a unique ID for the edge.
 Only to be used internally.
 The ID for a particular molecule will change between different databases.
-* parentId - the ID of the parent node.
+* **parentId** - the ID of the parent node.
-* childId - the ID of the child node.
+* **childId** - the ID of the child node.
-* label - the label in the Neo4j edge that describes the type of transform (as described in the Astex paper).
+* **label** - the label in the Neo4j edge that describes the type of transform (as described in the Astex paper).

 NOTE: the IDs should only be used for reconstructing the dataset.
 They are not guaranteed to be stable between searches.
 For longer term persistence use the SMILES string of the node.